Desperate search launched for missing teen

 Gwent Police are appealing to find Judd Parfitt, 13, from Blaenavon who has been reported missing.

-Judd was last seen leaving an address in Blaenavon between 5pm and 6pm on Saturday 26 October.
+Judd was last seen in High Street, Blaenavon, at around 5pm on Monday 28 October and is believed to have caught the X24 bus.

-He was last seen wearing grey jogging bottoms, black trainer and a black “The North Face” jacket.
+He was last seen wearing grey jogging bottoms, black trainers and a black “The North Face” jacket.

 Judd is described as white, around 5ft tall and of slim build with short brown hair.